Rancho Santa Fe Family Law Attorneys

-Having an attorney on your side when dealing with divorce or other matters is extremely valuable.
+Having a Rancho Santa Fe family law attorney on your side when dealing with divorce or other matters is extremely valuable.
 While we cannot ease the pain of the situation in the moment, we can make your life less difficult by dealing with the legal aspect and helping you to protect your livelihood and children.

 There are many parts of your life that will be affected by your divorce or custody issues.
 Whether you are dealing with property division, child support, parental responsibilities, or spousal management in Rancho Santa Fe, an experienced attorney is key to protecting your rights and helping things go smoothly.

-Dividing property in a divorce can be tricky and is considered one of the most complex aspects of a divorce.
+Dividing property in a divorce can be tricky and is considered one of the most complex aspects of a divorce in Rancho Santa Fe.
 It is a great idea to have an experienced attorney on your side who can guide you through the legal aspects of property division because there is no set solution.
 Property division may also have an effect on child support payments and spousal maintenance.

 Any property acquired prior to your marriage is considered separate property, and in most cases, you will retain full ownership of it.
 Things get a bit trickier if that property increases in value during your marriage.
 On the other hand, any property acquired by either spouse during a marriage is deemed marital property.
 It must be divided by way of a settlement agreement before a divorce can be finalized.